QIICR/DICOM4QI/instructions/tractography-results-dicom-tr.md

 4. **Write tasks**
  * **Single trackset**: select a tractography streamline bundle using any method available in your platform.
- *  **Multiple tracksets**: segment any two streamline bundles using any method available in your platform (non-intersecting).
-Make sure to create separate segment for each of the segmented areas!
+ *  **Multiple tracksets**: select any two streamline bundles using any method available in your platform (non-intersecting).
+Make sure to create separate trackset for each of the segmented areas!
- * save the result as DICOM TR; if possible, please include in the series description the name of your tool to simplify comparison tasks!
+ * save the results as DICOM TR; if possible, please include in the series description the name of your tool to simplify comparison tasks!
  * as part of quick checks, confirm that the resulting TR object has the same FrameOfReferenceUID as the reference image
  * [UPLOAD THE RESULTING DICOM TR FILES HERE](https://www.dropbox.com/request/XvwJrx22BxMxx6EcIZr3). (note: after upload, data will be publicly accessible from link in results section)